 - Small scale ancillary development related to the existing golf club such as self-catering lodges for visitors and small business units (Class 2 or 4) which do not generate significant amounts of customer or delivery traffic.
 Any new development should be justified in terms of supporting the long term viability of the golf club, and would need to be carefully located and designed.
 A development brief should be agreed with the planning authority prior to planning consent being sought. - Sympathetic restoration or consolidation of the ruined Buchanan Castle (B-Listed) to ensure its long term viability.
 This may be coupled with limited enabling residential development to provide financial support for the Castle's restoration or consolidation.
 Any new development, which may be within the Castle site or within the nearby local vicinity, would need to be sensitively located and designed.
-A development brief should be agreed with the planning authority and Historic Scotland prior to planning consent being sought.

-- The former quarry site benefits from planning permission for visitor accommodation however could alternatively provide for small scale housing development, in accordance local development plan policy which is supportive of new affordable housing within building groups in the countryside [insert link].
+A development brief should be agreed with the planning authority and Historic Scotland prior to planning consent being sought. - The former quarry site benefits from planning permission for visitor accommodation however could alternatively provide for small scale housing development, in accordance local development plan policy which is supportive of new affordable housing within building groups in the countryside [insert link].
 This would require to be low density to reflect the characteristics of the surrounding development pattern.
-Consideration will be given as to whether it may be appropriate in this instance to require a commuted payment in lieu of onsite affordable housing delivery to help provide offsite affordable housing at an alternative location within the local area, such as Milton of Buchanan, where the school is located. - The sub division of garden grounds for new development will generally be resisted in order to conserve the character and low density development pattern of the Estate.
+Consideration will be given as to whether it may be appropriate in this instance to require a commuted payment in lieu of onsite affordable housing delivery to help provide offsite affordable housing at an alternative location within the local area, such as Milton of Buchanan, where the school is located. - The sub division of garden grounds and the infilling of spaces between housing plots for new development will generally be resisted, unless it is demonstrated that the proposal will conserve the residential character and low density development pattern of the Estate.